lune-climate/lune-shipping-csv-tool/README.md

 2. Install lune-shipping-csv-tool globally via running command `npm install -g lune-shipping-csv-tool` in a command-line interpreter
 (typically Terminal on OSX or Command Prompt on Windows)
-3. If the installation was successfully you should be able to run `lune-csv-calculator` in the command-line interpreter although this will result in an error `Please set the API_KEY environment variable`
+3. If the installation was successfully you should be able to run `lune-csv-calculator` in the command-line interpreter although this will result in an error `Please set the LUNE_API_KEY environment variable`

 Now follow the [How to use](#how-to-use) instructions.